awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 The `AWS/KMS` namespace includes the following metrics\.

 **SecondsUntilKeyMaterialExpiration**
 This metric tracks the number of seconds remaining until imported key material expires\.
-This metric is valid only for CMKs whose origin is `EXTERNAL` and whose key material is or was set to expire\.
+This metric is valid only for AWS KMS keys whose origin is `EXTERNAL` and whose key material is or was set to expire\.
 The most useful statistic for this metric is `Minimum`, which tells you the smallest amount of time remaining for all data points in the specified statistic period\.
 The only valid unit for this metric is `Seconds`\.
 Use this metric to track the amount of time that remains until your imported key material expires\.
 When that amount of time falls below a threshold that you define, you might want to take action such as reimporting the key material with a new expiration date\.
 You can create a CloudWatch alarm to notify you when that happens\.
 For more information, see [Creating CloudWatch alarms to monitor AWS KMS metrics](#creating-alarms)\.

 ### Dimensions for AWS KMS Metrics<a name="kms-dimensions"></a>

 AWS KMS metrics use the `AWS/KMS` namespace and have only one valid dimension: `KeyId`\.
-You can use this dimension to view metric data for a specific CMK or set of CMKs\.
+You can use this dimension to view metric data for a specific KMS key or set of KMS keys\.

 ### How do I view AWS KMS metrics?<a name="how-to-view-kms-metrics"></a>